 We will never use your story in a way that could identify you unless you specifically give us your consent.
 Tell us your story.

-You can tell the Government that they should introduce better privacy protections for tenants.
+You can tell the Minister that she should introduce better privacy protections for tenants.

 Send an email via the form below.
 You can add to our message or write your own.

 I want more privacy in my rented home

 Tenants don’t receive enough protection form landlords and real estate agents interfering with their privacy and quiet enjoyment of their rented premises.

 The law puts too much emphasis on the landlord being able to enter the premises.

 I am calling on you to introduce better privacy protections for residential tenants including a greater emphasis on agreement between the parties for entry and a right to compensation or rent reduction if a landlord is selling and that will affect the tenant’s use of the premises.